akin-oladejo/can-anomaly-detection-v2/article.md

 Methods 2 and 3 utilised the second and third context clues.
 It was therefore reasonable to study the context of regular transmission and use these clues to discriminate the transmission of attacks.
 Thus, the framing of the problem as novelty detection.

 ## Scoring and Testing the methods
 It is not enough that a model detects anomalies.
 If a model predicts wrongly most of the time, the incessance will become annoying.
 Vehicle owners would want a model to detect as many anomalies as possible but not to the point where there are many spurious detections.
 Hence, each model would have to score a high true positive rate for the attack class and a low false positive rate so we don't end up with an incessant detector.
-A good model is one that balances precision and recall.
-Thus, the F1 score is a good metric.
+A good CAN intrusion detection model is one that balances precision and recall.
+Thus, the F1 score was chosen as metric.

 ### A Pattern to the Three Approaches
 For uniformity, each method was modeled as a class that defines the following methods: